Licensed Clinical Psychologist in Burlington, Vermont

 Education and Qualifications

 Cody Thomas Rounds is a licensed clinical psychologist-Master, recognized for his commitment to excellence and client care.
-He graduated from Saint Michael’s College in 2013 and brings over 12 years of experience to his practice.
-Cody is certified by the State of Vermont Allied Mental Health Board and holds a certificate from EMDR Institute Inc ACEP 6709, further demonstrating his dedication to ongoing professional development.
+A licensed psychologist is authorized by a state licensing board to practice psychology independently, which includes providing assessment, diagnosis, psychotherapy, counseling, and testing.
+To become a qualified psychologist, obtaining an advanced degree in psychology and achieving licensure are essential steps, as they demonstrate the educational standards and regulatory compliance required for professional practice.
+Cody graduated from Saint Michael’s College in 2013 and brings over 13 years of experience to his practice.
+The licensure process involves rigorous supervision during clinical training, passing mandatory tests such as the EPPP, and ensuring that students comply with relevant state laws to meet all requirements.
+Cody is certified by the State of Vermont Board of Psychological Examiners and holds a certificate from EMDR Institute Inc ACEP 6709, further demonstrating his dedication to ongoing professional development.
 His qualifications ensure that clients receive expert guidance in a safe, supportive environment, with a strong emphasis on the security and confidentiality of client information, allowing them to confidently address challenges and work towards meaningful change.
 Cody’s extensive experience in psychology makes him a trusted partner for clients seeking to understand themselves and achieve lasting growth.

 PsychAtWork Magazine